j0hnbarbosa/RO_wmtc-/README.md

 # take the id of the device that you are using and execute:

-adb -s id_of_your_own_device tcp:8081 tcp:8081 && react-native run-android
+adb -s id_of_your_own_device reverse tcp:8081 tcp:8081 && react-native run-android